Physician Health

 Also, find out more with the “AMA Debunking Medical Practice Regulatory Myths Learning Series,” which is available on AMA Ed Hub™ and provides regulatory clarification to physicians and their care teams.
 For each topic completed, a physician can receive CME for a maximum of 0.25 AMA PRA Category 1 Credit™.

-Physicians can submit questions or ideas they have about regulatory myths by emailing the Debunking Regulatory Myths team.
+Physicians can submit a medical regulatory myth you’d like clarification on from the AMA.
 The team will do research to clarify the matter.
 If something turns out not to be a myth and really is a regulation that puts unnecessary burden on physicians and their teams, the AMA’s advocacy arm can get involved to push for regulatory change.

 FEATURED STORIES